 Channel Partnerships in the Digital Age will be defined less by product functionality and application, and more about the sharing of information about the sale and the customer.
 The stronger partnerships will have better information transparency across the channel.
 This information need will be ongoing and voluminous.

-Software specific to the task has been shown to be highly effective within the reseller efforts to manage these monies.
+Rebate management software specific to the task has been shown to be highly effective within the reseller efforts to manage these vendor monies.
 Shared common software for the vendor and reseller will do much to develop winning partnerships as e-commerce increases its growth.